Diversity Immigrant Visa: Legislative and administrative history

 Starting in 1986, the United States established several temporary immigrant visa programs outside of the usual immigration preferences (family members or by employment).
 The first program was NP-5, run from 1987 to 1989, where a limited number of visas was issued on a first-come, first-served basis.
 The second program was OP-1, run through a lottery from 1989 to 1991 and available for natives of countries with low levels of recent immigration to the United States.
 The third program, AA-1, from 1992 to 1994, was available for natives from a select group of countries that had been "adversely affected" by earlier immigration laws.
 Intentionally and in practice, people from Ireland and Northern Ireland benefited disproportionately from these programs.
 They were also known as the Donnelly, Berman and Morrison visas, respectively, after the sponsoring congressmen.
 The Government of Ireland has actively supported the various lottery bills and similar legislation since their inception.

 The Donnelly visa benefited "several thousand Irish" (almost 4,000) and the Berman visa had some 500 Irish beneficiaries.
 Under the three-year Morrison program (1992–94), by far the largest in size, those born in Ireland or Northern Ireland received a set-aside of 40% of all diversity visas, for a total of 48,000 set aside visas out of 120,000.
 Natives or citizens of Poland, via the sheer volume of applicants, received the second largest number of visas.
-The United Kingdom came in a distant third with some 6,000 visas in the Morrison program, the last in which natives of the United Kingdom or its territories (except Northern Ireland and Hong Kong) were eligible to participate.
+The United Kingdom came in a distant third with some 6,000 visas in the Morrison program.

 The Immigration Act of 1990 was passed with bipartisan support and signed by President George H. W. Bush.
 The legislation established the current and permanent Diversity Visa (DV) program, where 55,000 immigrant visas are available in an annual lottery.
 The lottery aims to diversify the immigrant population in the United States, by selecting applicants mostly from countries with low numbers of immigrants to the United States in the previous five years.

-From fiscal years 1999 to 2020, 5,000 of the visas from the DV program were reserved for use by the NACARA program, so the number of immigrant visas available in the lottery was reduced to 50,000.
+From fiscal year 1999, the number of visas in the DV program was reduced by up to 5,000, to partially compensate the number of immigrants under the NACARA program, and from fiscal year 2025, also to compensate the number of immigrants under the National Defense Authorization Act for Fiscal Year 2024.
+As a result, the number of visas in the DV program was reduced to 50,000 from fiscal years 1999 to 2019, about 54,800 from 2020 to 2024, and about 51,600 in 2025 and 2026.